NomicFoundation/ethereum-hackathon-setup-checker/README.md

-# Ethreum Hackathon Setup Check
+# Ethereum Hackathon Development Environment Checker

 This project lets you check if your development environment is ready for an Ethereum hackathon.

 ## How do you use it?

-You just need to clone this repository and install it.
-If your setup is ready, you'll see a confirmation message.
-If the installation fails, follow the instructions from the next section.
+To make sure your development environment is ready, you need to follow copy and paste these commands in a terminal.

 ```bash
 git clone https://github.com/alcuadrado/ethereum-hackathon-setup-check.git
 cd ethereum-hackathon-setup-check
 npm install
 ```

+If the installation failed, your environment is not ready and you need to follow the instructions from the next section.

+If the installation went well, and you should see a confirmation message, it means that your development environment is ready for the hackathon.

 ## Setting up your development environment